Posted:

 One night when an Amish friend and I were talking, I asked this question: “What does it mean to be Amish?”
 It’s hard for anyone to summarize a lifestyle or beliefs in a few words without much time to think about it, so I asked him to say the first thing that popped into his head.

 Next, he spoke of the slower pace of life, a more relaxed way of living, but a strong work ethic.
-My friend then wondered what the impact of fewer farmers and more “Amish businessmen” will be, especially if people become “too well off?”
-He thought “prosperity” was the biggest threat to the Amish way of life, although many Amish would put cellphones (“the world in your pocket”) at the top of the list.
+My friend then wondered what the impact of fewer farmers and more “Amish businessmen” would be, especially if people become “too well off?”
+He thought “prosperity” was the biggest threat to the Amish way of life, although many Amish would put cell phones (“the world in your pocket”) at the top of the list.

 Another part of what it means to be Amish is the importance of a good heritage and faith; he mentioned the Christian Anabaptist martyrs of the 16th and 17th centuries in Europe.
 Struggles between church and state have continued into contemporary times and often make “headlines” in the media.